TriValleyCoderDojo/beginner-web/session3/README.md

-Lesson 3 - Advanced CSS
+Session 3 - Advanced CSS
 ============================

 ## Overview
-Last week we learned a bit about [Cascading Style Sheets](http://en.wikipedia.org/wiki/CSS) (CSS for short).
+In the last session we learned a bit about [Cascading Style Sheets](http://en.wikipedia.org/wiki/CSS) (CSS for short).
 Today we're going to dig back in and learn some advanced CSS tactics to really make our page look awesome!

 ## Recap
 Last week we learned about a few things...